dev-lnk/laravel-code-builder/README.md

 ```shell
 php artisan code:build user
 ```
-You will be offered a list of your tables, choose which table to generate the code based on:
+You will be presented with a list of your tables, choose which table you want to generate the code based on:
 ```shell
  ┌ Table ───────────────────────────────────────────────────────┐
  │   ○ migrations                                             │ │